Taxila: Decline

 Xuanzang visited India between 629 and 645 CE.
 Taxila which was desolate and half-ruined was visited by him in 630 CE, and found most of its sangharamas still ruined and desolate.
 Only a few monks remained there.
 He adds that the kingdom had become a dependency of Kashmir with the local leaders fighting amongst themselves for power.
 He noted that it had some time previously been a subject of Kapisa.
 By the ninth century, it became a dependency of the Kabul Shahis.
 The Turki Shahi dynasty of Kabul was replaced by the Hindu Shahi dynasty which was overthrown by Mahmud of Ghazni with the defeat of Trilochanpala.

 Al-Usaifan's king during the reign of Al-Mu'tasim is said to have converted to Islam by Al-Biladhuri and abandoned his old faith due to the death of his son despite having priests of a temple pray for his recovery.
 Said to be located between Kashmir, Multan and Kabul, al-Usaifan is identified with kingdom of Taxila by some authors.

 Centre of learning

 By some accounts, Taxila was considered to be one of the earliest (or the earliest) universities in the world.
+The school consisted of several monasteries without large dormitories or lecture halls where the religious instruction was provided on an individualistic basis.
 Others do not consider it a university in the modern sense, in that the teachers living there may not have had official membership of particular colleges, and there did not seem to have existed purpose-built lecture halls and residential quarters in Taxila, in contrast to the later Nalanda university in eastern India.